Planning a

 Although the style of a collaboration video is not static, there are some distinguishing characteristics of a Ryakuga production.
 First a narrator is rarely used, instead the voices of the participants themselves tell the story.

 (Note: The concept of Ryakuga collaborative video was first developed in 1992.
-It's been evolving for the past seven years.
+It's been evolving for the past 19 years.
 Each production is a unique increment of that evolution.
 So don't be concerned if you disagree with some of the opinions voiced here :)>

 Our intent is to facilitate a process whereby ordinary people can share their experience so we don't use scripts or story boards; people speak for themselves.